Okay just broke out my kit. Here's what we carry. This may seem like a long list, but it's small. It fits in a ziploc bag (almost).

 - Triple Antibiotic -- reduce risk of infection

-- Iodine -- would care, reduce risk of infection
+- Iodine -- wound care, reduces risk of infection

 - Medical Tape -- close wounds